-Charter Communications, Inc. is a holding company whose principal assets as of September 30, 2003 are a 46.5% controlling common equity interest in Charter Communications Holding Company, LLC and "mirror" notes that are payable by Charter Communications Holding Company, LLC to Charter Communications, Inc. which have the same principal amount and terms as those of Charter Communications, Inc.'s convertible senior notes.
-"We," "us" and "our" refer to Charter Communications, Inc. and its subsidiaries.
+Charter Communications Holdings, LLC ("Charter Holdings") is a holding company whose principal assets as of September 30, 2003 are equity interests in its cable operating subsidiaries.
+Charter Holdings is a subsidiary of Charter Communications Holding Company, LLC ("Charter Holdco"), which is a subsidiary of Charter Communications, Inc. ("Charter").
+"We," "us" and "our" refer to Charter Holdings and its subsidiaries.
 We own and operate cable systems that provide a full range of video, data, telephony and other advanced broadband services.
 We also provide commercial high-speed data, video and telephony services and sell advertising and production services.